alimagdye/Real-Time-Chat-Application/README.md

 ## Future Improvements

+- 👨‍👩‍👧‍👦 groups chat for many users to chat together
 - 🚀 Typing indicators for a better user experience
 - 🔔 Real-time notifications for new messages
 - 📱 Responsive UI for mobile support